tomaztk/Spark-for-data-engineers/SparkEngineers/what-is-apache-spark.md

 ## Spark Features

-1. Fast Processing
+1. Fast Processing - Resilient Distributed Dataset (RDD) is immutable distributed collections of objects.
+Each dataset in RDD is divided into logical partitions, which may be computed on different nodes of the cluster.
-2. In-memory computing
+3. In-memory computing
-3. Flexibility
+4. Flexibility
-4. Fault tolerance
+5. Fault tolerance
-5. Analytics
+6. Analytics